-Fully approved residency training is available in Anatomic and Clinical Pathology; fellowship training is available in surgical pathology, cytopathology, and hematopathology.
+Fully approved and ACGME-accredited residency training is available in Anatomic and Clinical Pathology; fellowship training is available in surgical pathology, cytopathology, and hematopathology.

-The educational goal of Hartford Hospital Graduate Medical Education (GME) in Pathology and Laboratory Medicine is to provide the housestaff with a solid knowledge base in both anatomic and clinical pathology and to help the individual develop effective methods for approaching and solving problems.
-The general philosophy is that residents/fellows should play an active role in department activities (service, administrative, and research) and should be given as much responsibility as they are able to assume, always with appropriate support.
-Housestaff completing the program should be competent to pursue either an academic or a private practice career in Pathology.
+The educational goal of Hartford Hospital Graduate Medical Education (GME) in Pathology and Laboratory Medicine is to provide the house staff with a solid knowledge base in both anatomic and clinical pathology and to help the individual develop effective methods for approaching and solving problems.
+The general philosophy is that residents/fellows should play an active role in department activities (service, administrative, and research) and should be given as much responsibility as they are able to assume, always with appropriate support and with emphasis on patient safety and quality care.
+House staff completing the program should be competent to pursue either an academic or a private practice career in Pathology.

 The faculty for the program is drawn from administration and from the medical staff of Hartford Hospital as well as from the faculty of the University of Connecticut School of Medicine and the State Medical Examiner.

-103 hospital autopsies were performed at Hartford Hospital in 2006.
-During this time, 36,000 surgical tissues were processed including 3,900 intraoperative consultations.
-The cytology laboratory examined around 50,000 gynecologic specimens and 6,000 non-gynecologic specimens, including fine needle aspirations from all body sites.
+88 hospital autopsies were performed at Hartford Hospital in 2014.
+During this time, over 59,000 surgical tissues were processed including 4,000 intraoperative consultations.
+The cytology laboratory examined around 85,000 gynecologic specimens and over 6,000 non-gynecologic specimens, including fine needle aspirations from all body sites.